About Jen

-I believe in everyone’s natural ability to grow toward wellness, to build emotional resilience, to gain insight and perspective, to change, heal, and find peace.
+I believe in everyone’s natural ability to grow, to build emotional resilience, to gain insight and perspective, to change, heal, and find peace.
 What you can expect from me is empathetic understanding, compassion, honesty, confidentiality, and a willingness to journey with you toward self-discovery and emotional healing—in ways that make sense for you.

-I work with clients struggling with anxiety, depression, ADHD, substance and alcohol abuse, low self-esteem, trauma, grief, codependency and interpersonal conflict, stress management, and life transitions.
+I work with clients struggling with anxiety, depression, ADHD, low self-esteem, trauma, grief, codependency and interpersonal conflict, alcohol abuse, stress management, and life transitions.
 I also work with artists, writers, musicians and other creative people who feel creatively blocked or held back from their potential.
 I also have more than 15 years of experience working in the field of alcoholism, with extensive knowledge about 12-Step recovery programs.

 I take an integrative therapeutic approach and recognize the mind-body connection to mental health.
 I use bilateral stimulation during each session.
 BLS calms the nervous system and supports both hemispheres of the brain to work together.
 This allows the brain to make connections and process emotions, leading to greater insight, stress reduction, and new, healthier neural pathways.
 I incorporate other techniques to calm the nervous system while helping clients shift deeper emotional patterns and responses.
 I am an EMDRIA trained EMDR therapist and use bilateral stimulation to help clients with trauma and difficult emotions.
 In addition, I incorporate elements of behavioral therapy, solutions-based therapy, parts work, narrative therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
 We’ll work together to determine your needs and the best way to navigate the challenges you face.
 You are not alone, and you don’t have to do it by yourself.
 I welcome the opportunity to meet you to discuss your treatment goals and ways that we might work together.